kaievns/nikolay.rocks/pages/Silly Thoughts/2015-07-10-ielts-vs-toefl.md

 the text without messing it up.
 Thirdly, you are actually granted extra points if you write more text! (in IELTS no one cares)

-You will still have to follow a proper text structure in TOEFL though.
+You will still have to follow a formal essay structure in TOEFL though.
 But that is a good, proper skill anyways.